ctf0/laravel-goto-env/README.md

 # Laravel Goto Env

-- package search in workspace/project root only
+- package search for `.env` in workspace/project root only

 ## Features